gajaharan/qengine/README.md

 mvn test
 ```

+## Viewing Jacoco test coverage reports
+In the root project after running maven build or maven test then in root folder navigate to
+`/target/site/jacoco/index.html`

 ##Assumptions
 - The console application can be adapted to Spring/Spring boot implementation with RESTful interface.
 - The models acts as both the model data and controller.
+This ideally should not be done.
+- The lender rates does not change within the given loan term
+- TDD used so that unit tests created fails and then fix/implemented the code to fix the test.
+- Uses monthly compounding interest.
+- Used Jacoco for test coverage.

 ##Requirements
 - [Z-001] CSV Parser                - DONE